 Based upon the cutters’ eye for drape and proportion, markings will be made with pins and chalk.
 For instance, the jacket sleeve might be removed to check the armhole and a shoulder pinched to address the angle of slope.
 Elsewhere, the trouser back-piece might be pinned to clean up the drape and knee curved in to accommodate for a slight bow-leg.

 Following this, the garment will be returned to our workroom and be taken apart.
 The necessary adjustments will be worked in and it will then be assembled once again, awaiting your second fitting.

 On average, 2-3 fittings are required for the first commission.
 Once those are done, the garments will be fully made up.
 This largely hand-made process requires a lot of time, patience and sincerity.
 We usually need around 5-6 weeks to finish, depending on our work load during that period of time.

-Once we are all satisfied, you will finally take home your new bespoke suit.
+Once we are all satisfied, you will then take home your new bespoke suit.
 However, the work for us is by no means finished.
 After your collection, we will go through your paper patterns again and ensure that all adjustments are accurately accounted for.
-Subsequently, they will be hung up and stored in our workroom, until your next commission.
-Having these hard-copy blueprints of the client allow us to maintain consistency of the cut and also to accommodate for any changes in your body measurements for years to come.
+Our cutters might also make a note of things to fine-tune for your next commission.
+Finally, the patterns will be hung up and stored in our workroom.
+Having these hard-copy blueprints of the client allow us to refine and slowly build upon what was initially created.
+This, we believe, is what makes your bespoke journey a truly unique and rewarding experience.

 Once you have decided on the fabric and style, measurement-taking will commence.
 Besides the usual bodily measurements, your posture and the way you stand is observed and documented.
 This is of great significance as it will influence how we cut your garments later on.